Vote for your best Asian team at the FIFA World Cup: Forwards

 The 67-year-old Colombian will sign a two-year deal which would lead up to the FIFA World Cup Qatar 2022 Finals, local media reported after the United Arab Emirates Football Association said the deal had been given a green light.

-Asian Classics: Al Owairan recalls taking on the world
+Flashback: Saudi Arabia's Al Owairan recalls taking on the world in 1994

-While the West Asian nation had already made a name for themselves at the continental level, with two AFC Asian Cup titles in 1984 and 1988, they were largely considered minnows making their debut on the international stage, with a first FIFA World Cup appearance.
+While the West Asian nation had already made a name for themselves at the continental level, with two AFC Asian Cup titles in 1984 and 1988, a tough group meant expectations were low going into the global showpiece.

 Oumari: Fernando Torres motivated me to raise the bar